 At times they were literally standing next to us, and we could have put our window down and patted one if we wanted (we didn’t).
 It was exhilarating being this close to such a phenomenal animal, and our hearts were racing.

 If this happens it’s important to remember that these are wild animals, big, and can be aggressive.
 Stay in your car at all times, don’t startle them, and let the bison go about their business.

 Watch Sunset at the Clear Lake Pier

 If you’re anything like us you love finding a good spot to enjoy sunset, and luckily there’s no shortage of places to do just that around Riding Mountain National Park.

 Our first evening in town we headed down to the main Clear Lake boat dock in Wasagaming in the late afternoon and it was a great spot to chill.

 Dozens of people sat on park benches or simply walked around admiring the views, and there was a real wholesome atmosphere about the place.

 On our second night though we wanted to track down somewhere different, and after seeing a photo hanging up in a cafe we knew we found the right place.

 On the eastern end of Clear Lake near the Wishing Well is a long pier that juts out into the water.
-It’s one of the most photographed spots in the park, and it’s clear to see why.
+It’s one of the most photographed spots in Riding Mountain National Park, and it’s clear to see why.